-BEL-0161 Basic Electricity I

-This course is designed to assist the student in learning the necessary basic information on electrical devices and materials.
-The student will also study the theory of electrical circuits and their characteristics.
+BEL-0161 Basic Electricity I This course is designed to assist the student in learning the necessary basic information on electrical devices and materials.
+The

 BEL-0162 Basic Electricity II

 This course is a continuation of BEL 0161 with emphasis upon power sources, distribution and usage and includes single and three phase motors, generators, transformers, and other heavy duty power units.